brkcvlk/MLFCrafter/docs/user-guide/pipeline-basics.md

 # Pipeline Basics

-Learn the fundamental concepts of FlowCraft pipelines and how to build effective ML workflows.
+Learn the fundamental concepts of MLFCrafter pipelines and how to build effective ML workflows.

-## What is a FlowChain?
+## What is a MLFChain?

-A `FlowChain` is the core orchestrator in FlowCraft that manages the execution of multiple processing steps (crafters) in sequence.
+A `MLFChain` is the core orchestrator in MLFCrafter that manages the execution of multiple processing steps (crafters) in sequence.
 It provides:

 - **Sequential Processing**: Steps execute in order
 - **Data Flow Management**: Automatic data passing between steps